villoro/vtasks/src/backups/README.md

   └── vault.kdbx
 ```

-Since old backups are less useful, it also removes some of the backups for the last month.
+To optimize storage usage, the subflow removes some of the backups from the previous month, considering that older backups become less useful over time.